 Understanding credit cards

-There are many different types of credit cards.
-The types you may be offered are often named after their purpose.
+There are many different types of credit card and they are usually named after their purpose.
 Your financial situation and credit history will also be important when it comes to seeing what credit cards you are entitled to.
-There will also be limits as to how much you can spend, as well as differing interest rates.
+There will also be limits as to how much you can spend, as well as different interest rates.